falkr/ttm4175/pages/iot-devices.md

 ### Start with Visual Studio Code

+* Make sure you have installed [Python and Visual Studio Code](prep-iot-devices.html).
-Create a folder for this week's lab, like `ttm4175-iot-1`, and open this folder in VS Code.
+* Create a folder for this week's lab, like `ttm4175-iot-1`, and open this folder in VS Code.

 ### Install the Device Simulator Express